 Gotta hand it to Konami, they've done an admirable job introducing newer monster types while providing support to older ones, giving duelists of any preference a number of competitive options.
 From old classics like Blue-Eyes Ultimate Dragon to newer additions like Chaos Giant, fusion monsters have long been a prominent force in duel monsters that we'll undoubtedly see more of in the future.

-But for now, as we eagerly await Konami's next expansions of monster-mixing warriors, vote for your favorite fusion card, feel free to browse the FAQ below, and I'll see you at our next Yu-Gi-Oh countdown!
+But for now, as we eagerly await Konami's next expansions of monster-mixing warriors, vote for your favorite fusion card, browse the FAQs, and I'll see you at our next Yu-Gi-Oh countdown!

 Can fusion monsters go in the main deck?